 - Applicants must be members of IMTAL and must include a member number with their submission.
 Non-members may join IMTAL at www.imtal-us.org (choose Americas) and join at the individual rate for $55.

 - Submissions must include a copy of the script as performed.
 Collaborative works will be accepted.

 - Plays must be new work produced within the last two calendar years prior to the annual AAM meeting.
-(For example, plays eligible for the award given in May of 2018 must have been produced in 2016 or 2017.)
+(For example, plays eligible for the award given in August 2019 must have been produced in 2017 or 2018.)